DannyBen/runfile/README.md

 ## Todo

+- See if we can suport commands with-dashes
+- Tests
 - Consider supporting user and system level Runfiles
+- Wiki
-- Tests
+- GitHub pages
-- See if we can support subcommands gracefully (for example, to provide namespace like functionality, `run theme watch`)
-- See if we can suport commands with-dashes
 - Can we have a colored docopt?
 Would be nice...
 - Can we have a colored docopt error? ("-a is not recognized")